 Headquarters by WeWork is not just for start-ups

 Many large, well-established corporations are embracing the concept of flexible office space that they can customize to their needs.
 Tech giant IBM has been an early adopter of headquarters by WeWork, with IBM leasing an entire WeWork building in Greenwich Village, New York.
-Amazon in Boston and Airbnb in Berlin are also recent additions to the WeWork roster of clients, along with Sprint’s headquarters redesign in Overland Park, Kansas.
+Amazon in Boston and Airbnb in Berlin are also recent WeWork members, along with Sprint, whose Overland Park, Kansas headquarters were recently redesigned.

 For these enterprises, flexible, private office space makes perfect sense.
 Headquarters by WeWork affords them the agility they seek with flexible lease terms, access to great locations for business and associated talent pool, and the kinds of amenities that build employee retention and help companies thrive.